Skip to main content

 15

-Impact of the project on the environment – What will be the outcome and scope of the project? *Avoid, create, protect or conserve: 25
+Project impact on the environment – What will be the results and scope of the project? *Avoid, create, protect or conserve: 25

 Reduce, limit or minimize: 20